-Although these spiky pets are relatively small in size (six to nine inches long), they need plenty of cage to run around in, as well as time outside of their cage to explore and exercise.
+Although these spiky pets are relatively small in size (6-9 inches long), they need plenty of cage to run around in, as well as time outside of their cage to explore and exercise.

 Hedgehogs do prefer to live alone, and cages can be found relatively inexpensively.